guettli/scrum/README.md

 Since it is waste of time to make things perfect ([Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle)) I prefer the second solution: A fluent presentation of before/after screenshots.

+The people who did the changes should present their work.
+Not the scrum master or product owner.

 # Scrum is free - no money involved?